WebexCC-SA/LAB-1251/docs/lab04_Devices.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

-    * All users wants to have an Cisco 8865 phone, that can be activated with a code
+    * All users wants to have an MPP phone, and will be activated through activation codes

 ## Login Credentials